Chand7577/ReactJobWebsite/README.md

 # 🧑‍💼 Job Listing App

 A responsive React application that allows users to **add**, **edit**, **delete**, and **view** job listings.
-Built as a portfolio project using React for the frontend and JSON Server as a mock backend.
+Built  using React for the frontend and JSON Server as a mock backend.
 The app also features toast notifications for user feedback and a modern UI built with Tailwind CSS.

 ---